beigeworm/PoshCord-C2/README.md

 **MODULES**
 1. `Message` : Send a message window to the Users desktop.
 2. `Screenshot`  : Sends a screenshot of the desktop to Discord.
-3. `Keycapture`   : Capture Keystrokes and send to Discord. (see ExtraInfo for usage.)
+3. `KeyCapture`   : Capture Keystrokes and send to Discord. (see ExtraInfo for usage.)
 4. `Exfiltrate` : Send various files to Discord zipped in 25mb files. (see ExtraInfo for usage.)
 5. `Upload` : Upload a file to Discord. (see ExtraInfo for usage.)
 6. `Systeminfo` : Send System information as text file to Discord. (takes a few minutes to gather data)